FullstackGJJ/dev-notes/task-history/Dec-2021/racket_lang_watcher_creation.md

-# For creating racket auto re-running CLI for faster feedback crucial for development
+# For creating racket auto re-running CLI for faster feedback loop crucial for development

 **Problem**: Racket lang eco system currently does not have a polling file watcher that is crucial for people who use docker containers as development environments but still want to have tests to auto re-run